 John A. Paganelli.
 Mr. Paganelli has served on the Company's Board of Directors since December 2003.
 Mr. Paganelli served as the Company's Interim Chief Executive Officer and Secretary from June 29, 2005 through March 27, 2007, the Company's Interim Chief Financial Officer from June 29, 2005 through July 1, 2005, and Chairman of our Board from December 2003 through March 27, 2007.
 Mr. Paganelli served as President and Chief Executive Officer of Transamerica Life Insurance Company of New York from 1992 to 1997.
-Since 1987, Mr. Paganelli has been a partner in RFG Associates, a financial planning organization.
-Mr. Paganelli is also the Managing Partner of Pharos Systems Partners, LLC, an investment company, and he is Chairman of the Board of Pharos Systems International, a software company.
+Mr. Paganelli is the founder of and had been a partner in RFG Associates, a financial planning organization, from 1987 through 2021.
+Mr. Paganelli is also the Managing Partner of Pharos Systems Partners, LLC, an investment company, and past Chairman of the Board of Pharos Systems International, a software company.
 He was Vice President and Executive Vice President of PEG Capital Management, an investment advisory organization, from 1987 until 2000.
 Mr. Paganelli also serves as a director of Western New York Energy, LLC and was on the Board of Trustees of Paul Smith's College from 2011 to 2019.